 NOVEC’s overhead and underground utility power lines, cables, and supporting facilities carry potentially deadly electric current.
 It is important to understand landscaping requirements around this equipment.

-NOVEC’s overhead and underground utility lines carry potentially deadly electric current, therefore it is very important to understand landscaping requirements around these lines and their supporting facilities.
-Because improper landscaping is a major cause of power outages and added maintenance expense, our Vegetation Management department staff strives to find and eliminate situations which may lead to tree/line conflicts.
-Easements attached to the property over which NOVEC lines pass allow NOVEC to remove or trim plant material as necessary to provide a safe, reliable, cost-effective electric distribution system to its customers.
+Because improper landscaping is a major cause of power outages and added maintenance expense, our Vegetation Management department strives to find and eliminate situations that may cause power outages or accidents.
+Property easements allow NOVEC to remove or trim plant material as necessary to maintain a safe, reliable, and cost-effective electric distribution system.

 View NOVEC's Homeowner's Guide to Building Decks & Additions (PDF) for planning and building guidelines.

-For more information on landscaping tips, contact the Vegetation Management department at 703-392-1600.
+For more landscaping guidance, contact the Vegetation Management department at 703-392-1600.